 Hello!
 Welcome here.
 If I could, I would invite you in for a cup of tea!
 I hope in this writing, you can feel that we are having a conversation and that you can know my heart a little and what motivates my life.

 For me, to write about one’s spirituality is like trying to describe outer space.
 How does one describe mystery?
 A vast expanse of unknowing beyond my knowing?
 How does one describe encounter and transformation?
 How does one describe the Presence of Love?
 But as I am increasingly asked by others about my spirituality, I felt it was important to express what I could in writing in my own simple way to help create more understanding and awareness of my heart in spiritual matters.

 One of the ways I would like to do this is to write about someone who has been a constant source of inspiration to me as my spiritual journey has gone through many stages and developments.

 Brother Roger of Taizé became a spiritual father to me in 1997 even though I never met him in person.
-I am so grateful for the light of his life which has been like a torch through the landscape of spiritual growth over the past 20 years.
+I am so grateful for the light of his life which has been like a torch through the landscape of spiritual growth over the past twenty-five years.

 Brother Roger, who is now passed, was the founder of the Taizé community in southern France.
 This ecumenical community became a gathering place for thousands of people since WWII till the present time.

 When I went through my own spiritual and personal crisis many years ago, I no longer knew what I knew!
 The paradigm structure of my faith wasn’t able to hold me as my world fell apart.
 Somehow I stumbled upon Brother Roger’s writings in this time of confusion.
 Brother Roger’s words were full of vitality and life.
 His face held a radiance, filled with love and true joy.
 His words matched his eyes.
 There were so few humans I knew who were able to match their words with their eyes, but he was one.
 He wrote about an inner well-spring.
 An invisible communion.
 A life of joy.